 When dining in New Orleans, Commander's Palace is always on everyone's bucket list.
 Their famous bread pudding is the perfect end to any meal.
 It is finished tableside with warm whiskey cream.

-The Superdome is an original creation by Chef Jeffrey Heard of the Central City-based Heard Dat Kitchen.
-The signature dish includes blackened fish topped with lobster potatoes, lobster cream sauce, sweet corn and crispy onion rings.
+Bourbon Street Love is an original creation by Chef Jeffrey Heard of the Central City-based Heard Dat Kitchen.
+The signature dish includes freshly fried chicken over mac and cheese and topped with Crawdat Sauce and potato salad.

 This Mid City butcher shop doubles as a restaurant and serves high-end meats, noteworthy sandwiches, and comforting sides.
 The boudin egg rolls include pepper jack cheese and come with a sriracha dipping sauce.